CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Methodology

-From the roughly \(24\,000\) quasar groups returned by the group finder, we conducted a series of automated screenings.
-We first exclude systems whose maximum pairwise separation does not exceed 10 arcsec.
-Then, because the optical spectra and colours of multiple images in a lensed quasar are expected to be highly alike (Appendix~\ref{section: appendix} outlines the physical mechanisms that can introduce minor deviations in optical spectra), we then apply an automated filter based on spectroscopic or photometric similarity to eliminate groups whose members display pronounced discrepancies.
+From the roughly \(24\,000\) quasar groups returned by the group finder, we conducted a series of automatic screenings.
+We first exclude systems whose maximum pairwise separation is $\leq$ 10 arcsec.
+Then, because the optical spectra and colours of multiple images in a lensed quasar are expected to be highly alike, we then apply an automatic filter based on spectroscopic or photometric similarity to eliminate groups whose members display pronounced discrepancies.

-For the aim of automated screening based on the available spectroscopic data, we cross match the positions of member quasar candidates in each group with the SDSS~DR16 and DESI~DR1 within a 1 arcsec radius.
+To perform the automatic screening based on the available spectroscopic data, we cross match the positions of member quasar candidates in each group with the SDSS~DR16 and DESI~DR1 within a 1 arcsec radius.
 We found \(6\,730\) groups possess spectra for at least two members\footnote{When multiple spectra are available for a single member, we preferentially retain the DESI measurement, for whose deeper limiting magnitude usually provides a superior signal-to-noise ratio.}.
 For every pair of spectra of member quasar candidates in such a group, we compute the velocity difference by \citep{hogg2000distancemeasurescosmology}:

 where \(\Delta z\) is the redshift difference, \(z_{\mathrm{mean}}\) is the average redshift of the pair, and \(c\) is the speed of light in vacuum.
-Groups containing any member pair with \(\Delta v > 3000~\mathrm{km\,s^{-1}}\) are rejected, since such large velocity offsets are highly improbable for multiple images of a lensed quasar.
+Groups containing any member pair with \(\Delta v > 3000~\mathrm{km\,s^{-1}}\) are rejected.
+For the main spectroscopic database used in this work, DESI DR1, the probability of catastrophic spectroscopic redshift failures with velocity errors exceeding \(3000~\mathrm{km\,s^{-1}}\) is extremely low \citep{https://doi.org/10.5281/zenodo.7858207}, such large velocity offsets are highly improbable for multiple images of a lensed quasar.
 After this cut, 516 out of 6 730 groups remain.